Jorge36/LibraryApp/README.md

 3. By year
 4. By isbn

-I used Java and NeatBeans IDE to implement this tool
+I used Java and NeatBeans IDE to implement this tool.
+The most important concept implemented on this application is the comparator interface.
+A comparator interface is used to order the objects of user-defined classes.
+A comparator object is capable of comparing two objects of the same class.
+More information about this interface -> https://www.geeksforgeeks.org/comparator-interface-java/.